 17. Veteran educator Dr. Karen Hattaway was selected by the League for Innovation in the Community College to author the prestigious “Cross Papers #18,” a scholarly, in-depth monograph that will help to shape teaching strategies in many of the nation’s community colleges.

-18. The Association of Community College Trustees (ACCT) named San Jacinto College Chancellor, Dr. Brenda Hellyer, its Western Region CEO awardee.
+18. San Jacinto College Chancellor, Dr. Brenda Hellyer, was named the Association of Community College Trustees (ACCT) Western Region CEO awardee.

 19. Thirty San Jacinto College student-athletes across six sports were recognized for their success off the field and court by earning Dean’s List and academic recognition from the National Junior College Athletic Association (NJCAA).